sjawhar/enchanted-brain/docs/Color-Emotion-Picker/Color-Emotion-Picker.md

 {
   songId: String,           // Can be set to 'CONCERT_1' for the entire event
   listenId: String,         // equal to userId
+  colors: {
+    Number: String,         // Key is the timestamp of the choice
+    [timestamp]: color,     // Value is the color choice ...
+  },
-  choices: {
+  emotions: {
-    [timestamp]: color,     // Key is the timestamp of the choice
+    Number: String,         // Key is the timestamp of the choice
-    Number: String,         // Value is the color choice },
+    [timestamp]: color,     // Value is the color choice ...
+  },
 }
 ```